mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint_service.html.markdown

   * `AVAILABLE` - Atlas approved the connection to your private endpoint.
   * `FAILED` - Atlas failed to accept the connection your private endpoint.
   * `DELETING` - Atlas is removing the connection to your private endpoint from the Private Link service.
+* `gcp_status` - Status of the interface endpoint for GCP.
+  Returns one of the following values:
+  * `INITIATING` - Atlas has not yet accepted the connection to your private endpoint.
+  * `AVAILABLE` - Atlas approved the connection to your private endpoint.
+  * `FAILED` - Atlas failed to accept the connection your private endpoint.
+  * `DELETING` - Atlas is removing the connection to your private endpoint from the Private Link service.
+* `endpoint_group_name` - (Optional) Unique identifier of the endpoint group.
+The endpoint group encompasses all of the endpoints that you created in GCP.
+* `endpoints` - Collection of individual private endpoints that comprise your network endpoint group.
+  * `status` - Status of the endpoint.
+Atlas returns one of the [values shown above](https://docs.atlas.mongodb.com/reference/api/private-endpoints-endpoint-create-one/#std-label-ref-status-field).
+  * `service_attachment_name` - Unique alphanumeric and special character strings that identify the service attachment associated with the endpoint.

 ## Import
 Private Endpoint Link Connection can be imported using project ID and username, in the format `{project_id}--{private_link_id}--{endpoint_service_id}--{provider_name}`, e.g.